juheekim1217/varam/README.md

 ## 📣 Get Involved

-HTS is open-source and community-driven.
+Varam Strength is open-source and community-driven.
 We’re building in public and welcome collaboration, feedback, and contributions.

 > Become part of a future where world-class training is accessible to everyone.